• Skip to main content

 The weekly trade report with L.C.
 Concern is growing nationwide that trade’s minor player, Congress, shouldn’t have let itself be downgraded to its present subordinate position.
 Article I, Section 8 of the Constitution specifies that “Congress shall have Power…To regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes.”
 Admittedly, […]

-Filed Under: Trade Tagged: Information and Communications Technology and Services Supply Chain (ICTS), post-WWII trade order, Senator Toomey, USMCA, WTO
+Filed Under: Trade Tagged With: Information and Communications Technology and Services Supply Chain (ICTS), post-WWII trade order, Senator Toomey, USMCA, WTO

 USMCA puts US under UN